jacques/diamondcash-public-api-docs/source/includes/_authentication.md

 </aside>

 <aside class="notice">
-Please do not share your Plutus Platform credentials as they unlock sensitive resources, such as transaction histories for your customers and can perform instructions your apps receive on behalf of a customer such as making payments.
+Please do not share your Symelation Platform credentials as they unlock sensitive resources, such as transaction histories for your customers and can perform instructions your apps receive on behalf of a customer such as making payments.
 </aside>